 When you’re starting a new website, it’s good to focus on medium- and long-tail keywords.
 This will give you the best chance of getting visitors via search engines.
 As your website grows and if you begin to rank well for all of your medium- and long-tail keywords, you can always adjust your keyword strategy to include a few short-tail keywords.

-- Make an account at Google Ads.
+- Log in at Google Ads.
 (You don’t have to start paying money for ads to use the tool.)

 - In the top bar choose Tools & Settings.